 Today it’s both a charming pueblito, (or small town), and the seat of the alcaldía government.
 It’s also among the most important of the seven original settlements of Tláhuac.

 Settled at the end of the 12th century, by 1430 with the emergence of the Triple Alliance, it was established as a realm covering much of the southeastern Valley of Mexico.
 San Pedro Apóstol Tláhuac was the physical center of that island-based fiefdom.

 The Franciscans began building a temple on the former ceremonial center already in 1529.
 The current temple of St. Peter the Apostle came about at the beginning of the 16th century.
 By the end of the century, they had a substantial building with three naves, but power was passed to the Dominicans, and they would be tasked with rebuilding the church at least three more times.
 Most famously, the architect Ignacio Castera rebuilt the temple between 1790 and 1806.

 Today, you’ll find in those three naves, images of Saint Peter, San Joachim, and the Holy Trinity.
 The clock in the tower dates to 1924–a gift from the local land cooperative.

-The town is still largely surrounded by chinampas and the residual lake, Lago de los Reyes Aztecas.
 The town center is very lively and makes for a pleasant day-visit.
-The lake can be reached by traveling south along the Calzada Tláhuac – Tulyehualco, and the Xochimilco-style trajineras offer canal rides and tours to their more well-known contemporaries in Xochimilco.
+The lake can be reached by traveling south along the Calzada Tláhuac-Tulyehualco.
+The Xochimilco-style trajineras offer canal rides and tours simimilar to those in more well-known Xochimilco.

 Don’t miss it!: Near the entrance to the cemetery, two circular stones are mounted with round hole in their centers.
 These are very old rings from the famous Meso-American ballgame played prior to the conquest.
 Very rare, they make for a curious reminder of the site’s ancient and pre-Hispanic character.